-The sun came out today, and the temperature was almost in the mid-50's.
+What is the perfect day for a Whiskey Sour?
+The sun came out today, and the temperature was almost in the mid-50’s.
 It was after all, the second day of Spring.
-Searching for the perfect drink to my perfect meal (Jamie's Insanity Burger), the Whiskey Sour came to mind.
-I've yet to ever try one, but have heard lots of good things about them from my British friend.
+Searching for the perfect drink to my perfect meal (Jamie’s Insanity Burger), the Whiskey Sour came to mind.
+I’ve yet to ever try one, but have heard lots of good things about them from my British friend.
 She loves them.
-I think I'm a recent convert myself.
+Whisky is an alcohol typically aged in wooden oak barrels.
+There’s a long history and flair to whiskey, while I know little about, I would consider myself a recent convert.
 The Whiskey Sour as it turns out is the perfect balance of tart to sweet, and alcohol.
 It carries a strong kick, and if you choose to sweeten it up a bit more, then all you have to do is add a bit more of your syrup.
-Serve chilled and of course, enjoy.

 For the Syrup